Adventure Aviation (Part 115)

 Criminal Record History from the Ministry of Justice.

-Offence History Report from Land Transport New Zealand.
+Offence History Report from the NZ Transport Agency.

 Plan ahead, because it can take five to six weeks to obtain these reports.